En*theos is a company with a simple mission. To inspire wisdom in each of us so that we may be the change we want to see in the world.

 An excerpt from the interviews, and quote from Brain Johnson in the second interview: “Every single moment gives us an opportunity to express our highest version of ourselves.”
 He links this concept to our overall happiness.
 Living to our highest potential creates satisfaction with who we are.
 How do we do this?
 Listen to gain tips on how to live your life optimally.

-HERE!
+Check it out now by clicking HERE!
 Let me know what you think!

 Coach Randal Suozzo, CPC, ELI-MP